tomchinery/action-cable-node/README.md

 ## Usage

-It has all the same methods as ActionCable and is usage is exactly the same.
+It has all the same methods as ActionCable and usage is exactly the same.

 ```
 import ActionCable from 'action-cable-node'